vijayadithya1108/sentiment-analysis/README.md

 # Sentiment Analysis Monitor

-A simple Machine Learning project for my elective subject: **Machine Learning Tools and Techniques**.
+A Machine Learning project for the subject: **Machine Learning Tools and Techniques**.

 ## 🚀 Overview
 This project is a web-based Sentiment Analysis tool that uses **Lexicon-based Natural Language Processing (NLP)**.
 It analyzes text input in real-time to determine if the emotional tone is Positive, Negative, or Neutral.